Commissaire général Cavalerie

 Origin and History

-The regiment was raised on May 15 1635 from old compagnies d'ordonnance.
-It always ranked 3rd among the French line cavalry regiments.
-On May 15 1654, the regiment became "Commissaire-Général Cavalerie".
+The regiment was raised on October 15, 1645 from three old compagnies d'ordonnance and three new companies by the Marquis d'Esclainvilliers.
+It always ranked third among the French line cavalry regiments.

 The regiment counted 2 squadrons.

-During the Seven Years' War, the regiment ranked 3rd among the line cavalry and was under the command of its successive mestre-de-camp-généraux:
+During the Seven Years' War, the regiment ranked 3rd among the line cavalry and was under the command of its successive commissaires-généraux:

-When the French Cavalry was reorganised on December 1 1761, the regiment was increased to 4 squadrons, each of them consisting of 4 companies of 40 troopers, for a total of 640 troopers.
-The 2 additional squadrons came from Beauvilliers Cavalerie which was incorporated into Commissaire Général Cavalerie.
+When the French Cavalry was reorganised on December 1 1761, the regiment was increased to four squadrons, each of them consisting of 4 companies of 40 troopers, for a total of 640 troopers.
+The two additional squadrons came from Beauvilliers Cavalerie which was incorporated into Commissaire Général Cavalerie.
+The effective incorporation took place in Saint-Lô, on April 1, 1763.

 Service during the War